Certification of stellar ranks of quantum states of light with a pair of click detectors: Conclusions

 \section{Conclusions}

-In conclusion, we have shown that high stellar rank of certain quantum states of light can be certified with a very simple experimental setup that consists of a beam splitter, two click detectors, and an attenuator.
-We have explained how the reduced total detection efficiency helps to certify stellar rank of higher Fock states, and we have numerically calculated the stellar rank thresholds for the considered stellar rank witnesses.
-For the simple witness based on probability that D$_1$ clicks and D$_2$ does not click we have observed that the maximum detectable stellar rank increases with decreasing detection efficiency and increases with increasing beam splitter transmittance.
-The ability to certify higher stellar ranks can be further improved by considering a more refined stellar rank witnesses that combine probability $R_1$ and probability $R_2$ that both detectors click simultaneously.
+In conclusion, we have shown that \tcr{stellar ranks higher than $1$} can be certified with a very simple experimental setup that consists of a beam splitter, two click detectors, and an attenuator. \tcr{The price to pay for the experimental simplicity is that the successful certification of higher stellar ranks is only possible for a limited set of states, in particular states that are sufficiently close to ideal Fock states.} We have explained how the reduced total detection efficiency helps to certify stellar rank of higher Fock states, and we have numerically calculated the stellar rank thresholds for the considered stellar rank witnesses.
+For the simple witness based on probability that D$_1$ clicks and D$_2$ does not click we have observed that the maximum detectable stellar rank increases with decreasing detection efficiency and increases with increasing beam-splitter transmittance.
+The ability to certify higher stellar ranks can be further improved by considering more refined stellar rank witnesses that combine probability $R_1$ and probability $R_2$ that both detectors click simultaneously.
 In this latter case stellar ranks higher than $1$ can be certified even with perfect detectors and $\eta=1$ by utilizing an unbalanced scheme with $T\neq 0.5$.
 Nevertheless, even in such case losses can be helpful.
-Our results provide new insights into the capabilities of the multiplexed click detectors and reveal that high stellar ranks can be certified even with a very simple scheme that involves only two detectors.
+Our results provide unique insights into the capabilities of the multiplexed click detectors and reveal that high stellar ranks can be certified even with a very simple scheme that involves only two detectors.